 The process of purchasing your very first home can be quite overwhelming.
 There are so many things to consider.
-Many times, homebuyers forget to include obtaining a current and accurate survey to their check list.
+Many times, first time homebuyers forget to include obtaining a current and accurate survey to their checklist.

 Just as you get an inspection of your home, you want to do the same for your property.
 A land survey ensures that you know exactly what you are getting so that you avoid any surprises.

 A land survey is a legal document that displays property boundary lines and shows the location of houses and other structures.
 This clarifies the exact size of the property and each of its boundary lines.
 Land surveys need to be updated and accurate, as municipal laws change with time.
 A current land survey will allow you to rest assured that you are aware of the local regulations, you know your boundaries, and you can avoid any hiccups in the future.